M270 Multiple Launch Rocket System: Gulf War

 The first combat use of the MLRS occurred in the Gulf War.
-The U.S. deployed over 230 MLRS systems during Operation Desert Storm, and the UK an additional 16.
+The U.S. deployed over 230 MLRS during Operation Desert Storm, and the UK an additional 16.

 In September 1990, the 6th Battalion, 27th Field Artillery deployed to Saudi Arabia in support of Operation Desert Shield.
 Assigned to the XVIII Airborne Corps Artillery, the unit played a critical role in the early defense of Saudi Arabia.
 As Desert Shield turned into Desert Storm, the Battalion was the first U.S. Field Artillery unit to fire into Iraq.
 Over the course of the war, the 6th Battalion, 27th Field Artillery provided timely and accurate rocket and missile fires for both U.S. corps in the theater, the 82nd Airborne Division, the 6th French Light Armored Division, the 1st Armored, 1st Infantry Division, the 101st Airborne Division, and the 24th Infantry Division (Mechanized).

 A Battery 92nd Field Artillery (MLRS) was deployed to the Gulf War in 1990 from Ft.
 Hood Texas.
 3/27th FA (MLRS) out of Fort Bragg deployed in support of Operation Desert Shield in August 1990.
 A/21st Field Artillery (MLRS) – 1st Cavalry Division Artillery deployed in support of Operation Desert Shield in September 1990.
 In December 1990, A-40th Field Artillery (MLRS) – 3rd Armored Division Artillery (Hanau), 1/27th FA (MLRS) part of the 41st Field Artillery Brigade (Babenhausen) and 4/27th FA (MLRS) (Wertheim) deployed in support of Operation Desert Shield from their bases in Germany and 1/158th Field Artillery from the Oklahoma Army National Guard deployed in January 1991.

 MLRS launchers were deployed during Operation Desert Storm.
 Its first use was on 18 January 1991, when Battery A of the 6th Battalion, 27th Field Artillery fired eight ATACMS missiles at Iraqi SAM sites.
 In one engagement, three MLRS batteries fired 287 rockets at 24 separate targets in less than five minutes, an amount that would have taken a cannon battalion over an hour to fire.
 In early February 1991, 4-27 FA launched the biggest MLRS night fire mission in history, firing 312 rockets in a single mission.
 When ground operations began on 24 February 1991, 414 rockets were fired as the U.S. VII Corps advanced.
 Out of the 57,000 artillery rounds fired by the end of the war, 6,000 were MLRS rockets plus 32 ATACMS.

 Middle East

 The MLRS has since been used in numerous military engagements, including the 2003 invasion of Iraq.
-In March 2007, the British Ministry of Defence decided to send a troop of MLRS to support ongoing operations in Afghanistan's southern province of Helmand; they would use newly developed guided munitions.
+In March 2007, the British Ministry of Defence decided to send a troop of MLRS to support ongoing operations in Afghanistan's southern province of Helmand, using newly developed guided munitions.

-The first use of the GMLRS was in September 2005 in Iraq, when two rockets were fired in Tal Afar over 50 km and hit insurgent strongholds, killing 48 Iraqi fighters.
+In September 2005, the GMLRS was first used in Iraq, when two rockets were fired in Tal Afar over 50 km and hit insurgent strongholds, killing 48 Iraqi fighters.